What is hereditary pancreatitis?

 What causes HP?

-HP is a rare genetic condition.
+HP is a genetic condition.
 This means that the risk of pancreatitis and pancreatic cancer can be passed from generation to generation in a family.
 The gene most commonly associated with HP is called PRSS1.
-A mutation (alteration) in the PRSS1 gene gives a person an increased risk of pancreatitis and pancreatic cancer.
-Mutations in other genes, including SPINK1, CTRC, CASR, and CFTR, have also been linked to HP; however, it is unknown if mutations in these genes cause an increased risk of pancreatic cancer.
+A change in the PRSS1 gene gives a person an increased risk of pancreatitis and pancreatic cancer.
+This change can also be called a mutation or alteration.
+Mutations in other genes, including SPINK1, CTRC, CASR, and CFTR, have also been linked to HP.
+However, it is unknown if mutations in these genes cause an increased risk of pancreatic cancer.
 Researchers believe that other genes may be associated with HP, and studies are ongoing to learn more about this condition.

 How is HP inherited?

 Normally, every cell has 2 copies of each gene: 1 inherited from the mother and 1 inherited from the father.
-HP follows an autosomal dominant inheritance pattern, in which a mutation needs to happen in only 1 copy of the gene for the person to have an increased risk of getting that disease.
+HP caused by PRSS1 mutations follows an autosomal dominant inheritance pattern, in which a mutation needs to happen in only 1 copy of the gene for the person to have an increased risk of getting that disease.
 This means that a parent with a gene mutation may pass along a copy of their normal gene or a copy of the gene with the mutation.
 Therefore, a child who has a parent with a mutation has a 50% chance of inheriting that mutation.
-A brother, sister, or parent of a person who has a mutation also has a 50% chance of having the same mutation.
+A sibling or parent of a person who has a mutation also has a 50% chance of having the same mutation.
+However, if the parents test negative for the mutation (meaning each person’s test results found no mutation), the risk to the siblings significantly decreases but their risk may still be higher than an average risk.

 How common is HP?

-The specific incidence of HP is unknown, but HP is thought to be rare.
+The specific prevalence of HP is unknown, but HP is thought to be rare.

 How is HP diagnosed?